valterUo/MultiCategory-demo-system/README.md

 MultiCategory is coded as an ordinary fullstack program with Haskell integration.
 It consists of the frontend and the backend.
 The frontend is written with React.js and D3.js frameworks.
 It is reponsible of user interaction and data visualization.

-The backend can be divided into two parts: a first part is a Java program which exploits Spring Framework.
+The backend can be divided into two parts: the first part is a Java program which exploits Spring Framework.
 It creates a server, it offers the static build version of the frontend, it is responsible of query tokenizing, parsing and translating and it starts the Haskell program.
 The Haskell program is another part of the backend and it contains the category theoretical implementations and data stuctures that our demo is using.

 ### Frontend